wilhelmzeuschner/arduino_thermal_camera_with_sd_and_img_processing/README.md

 Sorry for the rather messy python code.
 It works.
 I got very useful help from: https://stackoverflow.com/questions/52027382/how-do-i-convert-a-csv-file-16bit-high-color-to-image-in-python

 *It's quite useful to save the Python file to the directory you want the processed images to be saved to.
-Additionally, you might want to adjust the default "open file directory", so that it matches the drive letter of your SD Card.
-You can also choose to run the compiled CSV to Image - Working.exe if you want a slightly better experience (no open console).*
+Additionally, you might want to adjust the default "open file directory", so that it matches the drive letter of your SD Card.*

 **Some processed images:**